 The LRC’s RISE Program makes every attempt to assist immigrant, international, and non-native English-speaking students in their academic journey, but we can’t do it alone.
 Over the years, we have built and maintained thoughtful and important connections with campus partners and community leaders.
 Our RISE Peer Mentors will network with students and campus/community contacts to ensure they have all the tools necessary to succeed at CU Denver.
 This not only assists students find the resources they need, but also fosters a sense of connection and community helping students feel as though there is always someone they can reach out to for additional support.

 Financial Aid documents can be a little overwhelming for immigrant, international, and non-native English speaker students.
 Our RISE Peer mentors, following the Office of Financial Aid’s guidelines, will work to identify the correct financial aid application forms (FAFSA or CASFA) and documents needed, as well as guide students on the process for completing and submitting these forms to respective recipients.
+In partnership with CU Denver's Center for Identify and Inclusion (CII), the LRC is hosting a forms help session for students.

 At the college level, students who work with mentors experience less stress, participate more, and perform better in classes.
 Many learners find the transition to college a bit stressful and connecting with more experienced students can help immigrant, international, and non-native English-speaking students launch the next chapter of their education.
 Our RISE Peer Mentors aim to enhance supportive relationships, share knowledge and experience, and provide an opportunity for students to learn from different perspectives.
 Peer mentors answer questions, offer encouragement and guidance, and provide open-ended support and joint problem-solving.